projectcalico/calico/security/encrypt-cluster-pod-traffic.md

    ./filetranspiler/filetranspile -i ./wg-config.ign -f ${FAKEROOT} --format=yaml --dereference-symlinks | sed 's/^/     /' | (cat mc-wg-worker.yaml -) > mc-wg.yaml
    ```

-   8. With with the KUBECONFIG set, run the following command to apply the MachineConfig created.
+   8. With the KUBECONFIG set for your cluster, run the following command to apply the MachineConfig which will install WireGuard across your cluster.
    ```bash
    oc create -f mc-wg.yaml
    ```